differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-12-erlang-tls-distribution.md

 The documentation also says that the `certfile` must be a PEM file containing both the certificate and key.
 This isn't true; you can use `certfile` and `keyfile` to specify them separately.

-**TODO: Look up secure defaults for this stuff, including (e.g.) algos, etc. There was definitely a website with this stuff in, with Apache and nginx sample configs.**

 Note that you can pass the options on the command line using `-ssl_dist_opt`, but the documentation says that's legacy, and I'd prefer a file anyway, because (later) when I'm doing this in Kubernetes, I can use a ConfigMap.